PacktPublishing/Selenium-WebDriver-with-Python-3.x---Novice-To-Ninja/README.md

-# Selenium-WebDriver-with-Python-3.x---Novice-To-Ninja
+# Selenium WebDriver 4 with Python - Zero To Hero---Novice-To-Ninja
-Selenium WebDriver with Python 3.x - Novice To Ninja, by Packt Publishing
+Selenium WebDriver 4 with Python - Zero To Hero, by Packt Publishing